Battle of Newtownbutler: Battle

 Lord Mountcashel was wounded by a bullet and narrowly avoided being killed.
 He later escaped from Enniskillen and returned to lead the Irish Brigade in the French army.
-The Jacobite colonel Sir Thomas Newcomen, 5th Baronet was killed.
+The Jacobite colonel Sir Thomas Newcomen, 5th Baronet, was killed.

 The Williamite victory at Newtownbutler ensured that a landing by the Duke of Schomberg in County Down in August 1689 was unopposed.

-The battle is still commemorated by the Orange Order in Ulster, and is mentioned in the traditional unionist song, "The Sash".
+The battle is still commemorated by the Orange Order in Ulster and is mentioned in the traditional unionist song, "The Sash".

-The Battle is significant in another way in that the regiments on both sides went on to have long and famous histories on the Williamite side - the Innsikilling Regiment 27th foot and on the Jacobite side the Clare and Mountcashel/Lee/Bulkeley regiments of the Irish Brigade.
+The battle is significant in another way: the regiments on both sides went on to have long and famous histories.
+On the Williamite side, the Innsikilling Regiment (27th Foot), and on the Jacobite side, the Clare and Mountcashel/Lee/Bulkeley regiments of the Irish Brigade.
 The two Irish regiments would face off again at the Battle of Fontenoy in 1745, where the Irish Brigade famously drove the British army from the battlefield with a charge in the final stage of the battle.